 Italy Public Holidays 2026

-Italy observes 13 national public holidays in 2026.
-The year opens with Capodanno on January 1, 2026 and closes with Santo Stefano on December 26, 2026.
+Italy has 13 national public holidays in 2026, starting with New Year's Day on January 1, 2026 and ending with Boxing Day on December 26, 2026.
 Around 6 coincide with the weekend, so plan long weekends around the rest.

 This page lists every national public holiday in Italy for 2026.